-How do I choose the best goalkeeper gloves for artificial grass?
+How do I choose the best goalkeeper gloves for artificial turf?

 The second point to take into account is the grip of the goalkeeper’s gloves.
 Of course, you also want the best grip for your gloves on artificial turf.
 Grip and wear is a combination that’s not so obvious, if you want the perfect combination of both, you have to go into the more expensive segment of most brands and you’ll lose a whole bite out of your budget.